DCotterill/halixia-hugo/content/ma/cycling-marathon-1181.md

 layout: static
 ---

-Ever thought about doing a cycling marathon
+Ever thought about doing a cycling marathon.

 A cycling marathon is a 100 mile bike ride.
 Training for this challenge is a great way to improve fitness, increase endurance, build mental resilience, and create a great sense of accomplishment.